Home » Symptoms » Cat Symptoms A-Z » Dragging the Rear End across the Floor (“Scooting”)

 -

-Unpleasant odor: A strong or unusual odor from the anal area may indicate an infection or inflammation.
+Unpleasant Odor: A strong or unusual odor from the anal area may indicate an infection or inflammatory conditions.

 -